wp-plugins/most-recent-posts/readme.txt

 Tested up to: 3.5.1
 Stable tag: 1.0

 Add Most Recent Posts to your WordPress side rail, posts, pages or theme.
-Configurable for category as well.

 == Description ==